 James Ponton of Ponton Law can provide you with a complete case review including an explanation of your rights and options under premises liability law.
 Contact James Ponton today at 404-418-8507.

 Premises liability is a legal concept that means that certain parties (such as landowners) must take steps to protect guests from certain dangers.
 For example, a landowner should notify guests if there are slippery conditions that may lead to a fall.

-Premises liability law also imposes a duty on land owners to fix known dangers caused by the landowner.
+Premises liability law also imposes a duty on landowners to fix known dangers caused by the landowner.
 For example, digging for new construction could lead an adjacent sidewalk or curb to become uneven.
 If the landowner’s construction project creates an unsafe condition, then that landowner is responsible for protecting those using the sidewalk by correcting the hazard.

-Premises lability law is complicated and that is why it is so important for you to have our dedicated team on your side.
+Premises liability law is complicated and that is why it is so important for you to have our dedicated team on your side.
 You can contact us online or call Ponton Law today at 404-418-8507.

 Defenses to Premises Liability Claims

 We will work hard to help you identify the party responsible for your injures.
 However, there are several common defenses to premises liability claims that you should be aware of.